jmparis/bash-lastdir/README.md

-# bash-lastdir
+# lastdir
-Auto cd to your last directory, from your previous session.
+Auto cd to your previous session last directory.

 You can combine this fonction, with a Cloud storage, like Dropbox.
 For example you can save all your Bash configuration files in your Dropbox.